AdaptiveConsulting/Aeron.NET/README.md

     scripts/build.bat

 #### Hello World
-This samples sends a hello world message, make sure the driver is running.
-Start by running the subscriber, this causes the media driver to listen on endpoint `udp://localhost:40123` for publications on channel 10 and prints any messages it receives.
-Make sure the [media driver](#media-driver) is running and run the following batch script to launch the subscriber:
+This samples sends and receives a hello world message.
+Make sure the [media driver](#media-driver) is running and run the following batch script:

-    scripts/subsciber.bat

-To send the message run the publisher.

-    scripts/publisher.bat
+    scripts/hello-world.bat

 You should see something like:

 ```
-Subscribing to udp://localhost:40123 on stream Id 10
-Received message (Hello World! ) to stream 10 from session 68fa30b2 term id 1804bb00 term offset 0 (13@32)
+Received message (Hello World!) to stream 42 from session 42d2f651 term id de97c9e0 term offset 0 (11@32)
-Press any key...
+Press any key to continue...
 ```

+The source code is [here](src/Samples/Adaptive.Aeron.Samples.HelloWorld/HelloWorld.cs).

 #### Throughput
 This sample shows the overall throughput of the client and driver.
 It sends messages via `aeron:ipc` which is designed for interprocess communication.
 Make sure the [media driver](#media-driver) is running and run the sample: